Ian-Blanshard/MP2-Word-Game/README.md

 ### Correct word modals <a name="correct-word-modals"></a>

-The correct word modals are displayed after the player succesfully submits a word during the game, a variety of modals exist, each displaying the word they entered and the score it received, this is calculated by the length of the word and the time in which it took them to create it.
+The correct word modals are displayed after the player successfully submits a word during the game, a variety of modals exist, each displaying the word they entered and the score it received, this is calculated by the length of the word and the time in which it took them to create it.
 When the player scores a different rating of stars are achieved, the higher the score the more stars.
 This star rating enhances the replayability as players strive to achieve a higher rating.
-The modal contains a let's play again button the allow the player to close the modal and play another game.
+The modal contains a let's play again button to the allow the player to close the modal and play another game.
 This button has the same animation as the other player interactive objects, ensuring they know it is clickable.

 One star modal